ibadami/table_segmentation/README.md

 The detections saved during the test.py are scaled to the scaled factor passed.
 In order to get the detection back to original scale, you can use `scale_back_detections()` function.

 Refer to `visualize.py` for more information.

 #### Evaluation
 Due to no ground truth available for the videos, I have not implemented the evaluation script.
-But the visual test shows high segmentation accuracy.
+However, the qualitative results shows high segmentation accuracy.

 #### Future work
-I have choosen this method because it is not just efficient but also has high accuracy.
+I have chosen this method because it is not only efficient but also yields high accuracy.
-For the future tasks, the same method can be easily scaled to more classes for segmentation with no loss of speed.
+For the future tasks, the same method can be easily scaled to more classes for segmentation with minimal loss of speed.
-The current data is very low variance and hence the model can be overtrained for the 3 images used for training.
+The current data is very low variance and hence the model can be over-trained.
-It is hence important to capture more variety of table texture and train the m
+It is hence important to capture more variety of table texture and train the model on variety of images.

 Note: If you run into an error or require more information, please contact me.